adrianpike/sneakerdrop/README.md

   (and you should), generate new keys.
 - sneakerdrop currently relies entirely on gpg.
 A zero-day in GPG is a zero-day in sneakerdrop.
+- It would be fairly trivial to observe traffic patterns of messaging, but the content is secure.
+If you're looking to remain invisible, you'll want to find some way of adding cryptographically secure noise to hide real traffic within.
 - sneakerdrop is alpha software, and has not yet had a security audit.

 Quickstart